How to protect yourself from the Zoom flaw that lets sites hijack your Mac’s webcam

 — Matt Haughey (@mathowie) July 9, 2019

-In a blog post, Zoom says that there is no indication this vulnerability was ever taken advantage of because if a person did click on a malicious link it would be readily apparent a video call started (and thus their webcam was hijacked) because the Zoom client user interface runs in the foreground upon launch.
+In a blog post, Zoom says that there is no indication this vulnerability was ever taken advantage of because if a person did click on a malicious link, it would be readily apparent that a video call started (and thus their webcam was hijacked) because the Zoom client user interface runs in the foreground upon launch.

 However, Zoom did say it will release an app update soon, which gives users more control over their video permission settings:

 In light of this concern, we decided to give our users even more control of their video settings.
 As part of our upcoming July 2019 release, Zoom will apply and save the user’s video preference from their first Zoom meeting to all future Zoom meetings.
 Users and system administrators can still configure their client video settings to turn OFF video when joining a meeting.
 This change will apply to all client platforms.

-- Option #1: In the Zoom app, go to Settings>Video then make sure the “Turn off my video when joining a meeting” box is checked.
+- Option No. 1: In the Zoom app, go to Settings > Video then make sure the “Turn off my video when joining a meeting” box is checked.

-- Option #2: Launch the Terminal app on your Mac and then copy and paste the following code into it and press the enter/return key.
+- Option No. 2: Launch the Terminal app on your Mac, and then copy and paste the following code into it, and press the enter/return key.
 This will disable Zoom video for your user account: defaults write ~/Library/Preferences/us.zoom.config.plist ZDisableVideo 1

-- Option #3: To disable Zoom video access for all user accounts on the Mac, launch the Terminal app on your Mac and then copy and paste the following code into it and press the enter/return key: sudo defaults write /Library/Preferences/us.zoom.config.plist ZDisableVideo 1
+- Option No. 3: To disable Zoom video access for all user accounts on the Mac, launch the Terminal app on your Mac and then copy and paste the following code into it and press the enter/return key: sudo defaults write /Library/Preferences/us.zoom.config.plist ZDisableVideo 1

 You can also shut down Zoom’s web server on your Mac.
 Remember, even if you’ve uninstalled Zoom, this web server will still be running on your Mac unless you manually shut it down.
-Leitschuh explains how running the Terminal app:
+Leitschuh explains:

 To shut down the web server, run lsof -i :19421 to get the PID of the process, then do kill -9 [process number].
 Then you can delete the ~/.zoomus directory to remove the web server application files.